CloudLabsAI-Azure/hybridworkshop/steps/5_DeployAKSHCI.md

 *******************************************************************************************************

 > **NOTE 1** - Do not close the Windows Admin Center browser at this time.
-Leave it open and wait for successful completion.
+Leave it open and wait for successful completion. if you see that the creation is failed, you can click on back and start the creation from step 16 again and it will deploy the cluster.

 > **NOTE 2** - You may receive a WinRM error message stating "Downloading virtual machine images and binaries for the AKS host failed" - this can be ignored, so **do not close/refresh the browser**.